Mayonnaisu/manga-image-translator/my_tools/docs/README.md

 ### Webtoon Mode
 > [!WARNING]
-> This mode will attempt to merge all images in each chapter folder into one really long images respectively first.
+> This mode will attempt to merge all images in each chapter folder into one really long image respectively first.
 MIT then will have to load and process the long-ass images for translation, which inevitably causes it to consume a lot more RAM and time than regular mode.
-Last but not least, it will merge the translated images into one (if your specified merged image number is greater than 1) before splitting all translated images back into the same number of parts as the original images in each folder (the height and the split position won't be identical tho).
+Last but not least, it will merge the translated images into [one](https://github.com/Mayonnaisu/manga-image-translator/tree/main/my_tools#:~:text=After%20translation%2C%20merge%20images%20into%201%20before%20splitting%20into%20the%20number%20of%20parts%20as%20the%20input%20images%20if%20your%20specified%20merged%20image%20number%20is%20greater%20than%201.) before splitting all translated images back into the same number of parts as the original images in each folder (the height and the split position won't be identical tho).
+For more info, see [here](https://github.com/Mayonnaisu/manga-image-translator/tree/main/my_tools#webtoon-mode).

 #### Pros
 - Better translation result because the translator will get all texts from one chapter at once, so it will have more contexts than when it receives the texts from only one page at a time.